-All concerns should be passed to the DSL without delay, either written or verbal (followed as soon as possible by a written report).
+All concerns should be passed to the DSL or deputy within their absence without delay, either written or verbal (followed as soon as possible by a written report).

-Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet and CPOMS.
-Settings will ensure that Child Protection information is secure and can only be accessed and viewed by those permitted to.
+Child Protection information will be kept in a separate Child Protection file for each child on CPOMS.
+This information is secure and can only be accessed and viewed by those permitted to.
 Only Child Protection information will be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
 All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.